From: Equestrian and Horse

 Rider Clothing

-A hard hat which will often have a face guard at the front, knee guards, long leather boots, gloves and jodhpurs or breaches, mallet.
+A hard hat which will often have a face guard at the front, knee guards, long leather boots, jodhpurs or breaches, spurs, mallet and gloves all form part of the basic dress for polo with each team player also wearing a polo shirt which has their number upon it.